rdeneau/formation-fsharp/en/fsharp-training-09-object-oriented.md

 type K() =
     static let mutable count = 0

-    // do executed for each instance at construction do
+    // do executed for each instance during construction do
         count <- count + 1